An overview

 the date columns of interest.
 These columns should be listed in the

-expected order of occurrence, reflecting the chronological sequence of
+expected order of occurrence that reflects the chronological sequence of

 events.
 For example,